 However, this visa might not be the best option for you if you are working for a US company and looking to enjoy a French lifestyle.
 Nonetheless, entrepreneurs aren’t the only ones who are qualified for a Passeport talent visa.
 It also applies to the following groups and their respective requirements:

-Employees of companies known as “new innovative enterprise:”
+Employees of companies known as “new innovative enterprises:”

 Employees of companies belonging to the same international group of companies as your current employer: